paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 (5) take steps, wherever feasible, to prevent pollution that threatens human health and important biotic systems and to achieve patterns of energy consumption that meet human needs and rely on renewable resources.

-**(c) Inclusion of certain items in guidelines** The United States Executive Directors shall endeavor to include the provisions of paragraphs (1) through (5) of subsection (b) of this section in the guidelines developed through the negotiations specified in this section.
+**(c) Inclusion of certain items in guidelines** The United States Executive Directors shall endeavor to include the provisions of paragraphs (1) through (5) of subsection (b) in the guidelines developed through the negotiations specified in this section.

 ### Statutory Notes